 Traveling Africa: The Challenges and Opportunities

 Like most Nigerians, growing up in Lagos meant I had very little knowledge of, or exposure to, the rest of the country, not to speak of the rest of the continent.
-Luckily, I
+Luckily, I had some

 Like most Nigerians, growing up in Lagos meant I had very little knowledge of, or exposure to, the rest of the country, not to speak of the rest of the continent.
 Luckily, I had some family in the north of the country that I got to occasionally visit while on vacation.
 My childhood memories are peppered with visits to Jos, Kano and Kaduna States, along with summer holidays in the United Kingdom and the United States.
 My parents are from two different states in the southwest of the country, so a few Christmas and New Year holidays also meant the family packing up in a car to spend a few days in each of my parents’ hometowns.